Stellac2021/School_District_Analysis/README.md

 ![](Resources/school_type_after.png)

 ## Summary
+By using NaN in THS ninth grade score, we realized that THS fell out of Top 2 and passing rates have significantly fallen by 25% from 90.94% to 65.07%.
+But if we just exlude THS ninth grade score, THS remains at Top 2.
+Meaning that THS ninth grade scores does not affect the overall performance for Thomas High School (THS)

+Replacing THS ninth grade scores with NaN was a good way to verify the data rather than putting 0.

-To sum up, below is the conclusion on how replacing THS ninth grade scores have impacted different measurements:
+To sum up, below is the conclusion on how excluding THS ninth grade scores have impacted different measurements:

 ```
   1. District Analysis : no huge impact
-  2. Top School Ranking : no huge impact
+  2. Top School Ranking : no huge impact if excluding THS ninth grade scores.
-  3. Scores by School Spending : no huge impact
+  3. Scores by School Spending : the %Overall passing for pending ranges between $630-644 has slightly **decreased by 0.07%**
   4. Scores by School Size : the %Overall passing for medium size schools has slightly decreased by 0.06%
   5. Scores by School Type : the %Overall passing for charter  type has slightly decreased by 0.04%